alchemyplatform/aa-sdk/site/pages/using-smart-accounts/sponsoring-gas/gas-manager.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: How to sponsor gas for a UserOperation
-  - - meta
-    - name: description
-      content: Follow this guide to sponsor gas for UserOperations from any ERC-4337 smart account.
-Account Kit is a vertically integrated stack for building apps that support ERC-4337.
-  - - meta
-    - property: og:description
-      content: Follow this guide to sponsor gas for UserOperations from any ERC-4337 smart account.
-Account Kit is a vertically integrated stack for building apps that support ERC-4337.
-  - - meta
-    - name: twitter:title
-      content: How to sponsor gas for a UserOperation
+title: How to sponsor gas for a UserOperation
-  - - meta
-    - name: twitter:description
-      content: Follow this guide to sponsor gas for UserOperations from any ERC-4337 smart account.
+description: Follow this guide to sponsor gas for UserOperations from any ERC-4337 smart account.
 Account Kit is a vertically integrated stack for building apps that support ERC-4337.
 ---

 # How to sponsor gas for a UserOperation